caraml-dev/xp/docs/how-to/01_getting_started.md

     - Where the segmenter may be computed from several different (groups of) variables at runtime, also select the desired variable mapping.
 For example, `s2_ids` may be supplied as `s2_id` or computed from `latitude,longitude`.
 This must be specified in the settings.

 5. Click on Save.
-And viola!
+And voila!
 The onboarding is complete and you should see the configured settings.
-The project credentials (in particular, the `passkey`) would be required for running experiments (Turing takes care of this if you are running the experiments through its routers).
+The project credentials (in particular, the `passkey`) would be required for running experiments ([Turing](https://github.com/gojek/turing/tree/main/docs) takes care of this if you are running the experiments through its routers).
 ![Experiments Settings Details](../assets/01_settings_details.png)